sdondley/ClimateChangeChat/my_computer_and_software_experiences.md

     * My brother-in-law worked in the software industry and had some kind of printing device (I think it was some kind of portable teletype machine) connected to a modem.
 I could play games on it.
+* 1987/88
+    * Took a couple of electronic courses in high school
+    * learned all the basics
+* 1988
+    * enlisted in US Navy
+    * my rate was electronics technician
+        * went through a considerably good and thorough US Navy trade school
+            * called "Nuclear Field A School"
+            * focused more on transistor circuits than what I learned in high school
+        * learned to troubleshoot electronic circuits
+            * mostly on navy equipment, mostly analog at the time
 * 1991
     * Bought my own first computer, an [IBM PS/1 - Wikipedia](https://en.wikipedia.org/wiki/IBM_PS/1)
         * Operating system was PC DOS
-        * Provided for my introduction to bulletin boards and Prodigy
+        * Provided for my introduction to bulletin boards and Prodigy online service
             * Early precursors to the World Wide Web which got popular a few years later
+            * Prodigy was a walled-garden version of the Internet at the time
         * Tried learning C++ from a book but without success
             * OO concepts were way over my head at the time
             * Had way more fun things to do while living in the Bay Area in my early 20s
+* 1991/2?
+    * played a "virtual reality" game in Berkley, CA
+        * I think it was on University Ave.
+        * required you to wear a helmet on your head
+        * had crude graphics but was amazing at the time
+    * met a guy online and then face-to-face who told me about the internet
+        * he was on it
+        * didn't seem to be of any interest for me
+            * populated by scientists and academics
-* Early to mid-90s
+* 1992 to 1994
-    * Assembled a couple Windows-based computers from components
+    * Assembled a couple of Windows-based PCs from components
+* 1995
+    * used the internet for the first time at Grossmont Community College
+        * doing research for an essay I was writing
+        * was trying to get stats on smokers
 * 1996 (maybe '97)
     * Nintendo 64
+        * I also had a Nintendo or super Nintendo console at one point
+            * don't remember when or how I got it
+            * maybe got it in '95
 * 1997
     * Got a [Web TV - Wikipedia](https://en.wikipedia.org/wiki/MSN_TV) to surf the web
+    * My PCs got abandoned when I left San Diego and left the Navy
 * 1998 - 2005
+    * First time on the internet with a "real" browser
+        * Netscape Navigator
-    * Bought two or three IBM clone Window machines
+    * Bought three, or 4 IBM clone Window machines as my main computing device in this period
+        * Apple/macs were thought to be a joke at the time
         * Maybe the first was a Gateway?
 Not sure.
+        * May have also bought a generic one
         * The last one I bought was a Dell
         * Got consumed with the internet and building websites
+    * Got a broadband around 98 or early 99
+        * Started experimenting with HTML
+        * built my first site was on a free web services provided by ISP
+            * was a photo of the Campinile Bell Tower I took with an early model digital camera I owned at the time
+                * was basically just the photo in a box with a border and a caption
+    * Got my first paying customer to build a website for
+        * "Movie Memories"
+            * They did wedding videos
+            * I did a little videography work for them as a side hustle
 * 1999/2000
     * Set up a Linux box on an old, second-hand computer
         * Installed Debian, the "purists" Linux distribution